 AI can make finding exploits far less time-consuming and effective.
 Worse, the wide accessibility of cloud technology makes it all the more appealing to cyber criminals3.
 This is already happening in the consumer sector, with potentially devastating results.
 Email security provider Egress revealed that AI makes phishing campaigns harder to detect4.
 It’s also helping bad actors sidestep quarantines and detectors.

 The good news is that fighting fire with fire could be a valid defense.
 ML models like support vector machines and random forests have been shown to detect suspicious activity with high accuracy and efficient memory usage5.
-If your most vulnerable assets become compromised, embedding AI-capable hardware right on the endpoint could be an effective countermeasure to regain control over those assets or minimize the damage.
+If your most vulnerable assets become compromised, embedding AI-capable hardware right on the Edge could be an effective countermeasure to regain control over those assets or minimize the damage.

 Regulations May Grow Sharper Teeth